DiscoBroccoli/jiebao/projects/MASc.md

 ---

 ## <i>Introduction</i>
 The ubiquitous nature of turbulence is all around us.
 It influences many aspect of our every daily life.
 The air flowing in and out of our lungs is turbulent, as is the invisible air in the room in which you sit.
-Turbulent boundary layers dictate the vehicle's performance whether it's in the air or on the ground.
+Turbulent boundary layers dictate the vehicle performance whether it's in the air or on the ground.
 Even the Earth's outer core of molten iron is turbulent, and it is this chaotic behaviour which maintains the terrestrial magnetic field against solar flares.

 Needless to say, to hold a predictive model of turbulence would be paramount for the next step in human evolution.

 Our closest attempt to "<i>cage the beast</i>" is the direct numerical simulation (DNS).
 In theory, these type of simulations mimic the flow field down to the smallest eddy.
 However, they are tremendously expansive computational wise.
-Its greed exponentially with the Reynolds number, assuming computing rate of 1 gigaflop the time in days is (Pope, 2000):
+Its greediness grow with the Reynolds number, assuming computing rate of 1 gigaflop the time in days is (Pope, 2000):

 <br />